thomasmassarutto/Data-TechniquesForE-HealthUNIUD/README.md

-# Appunti e esercizi di sistemi operativi
+# Appunti di Data & Techniques for e-health

 Appunti del corso data techniques for e-health A.A.
 2023/2024